Aleksandrs Čaks: Biography

-After the K. Ulmanis coup in 1934 all trade unions and leftist magazines and political parties were banned.
+After the K. Ulmanis coup in 1934, all trade unions, non-government alligned political magazines and political parties were banned.
 From 1934 until 1939, Aleksandrs Čaks worked as a clerk in the Riga city savings bank.
-Also he started to give lectures about literature in private school.
-In addition to that he worked as technical editor in Association of Latvian Riflemen, where he helped to publish a collection of documents and memories entitled Latviešu strēlnieki.
-Inspired by memories of the riflemen he wrote collection of epic poems Mūžības Skartie for which he got the A. Brigadere prize in 1939.
-From 1939 until 1940 he worked in one of the biggest Latvian magazines entitled Atpūta.
+At the same time, he began to give lectures about literature in private schools.
+In addition to that, he worked as technical editor in Association of Latvian Riflemen, where he helped to publish a collection of documents and memories entitled "Latviešu strēlnieki".
+Inspired by memories of the riflemen, he wrote a collection of epic poems "Mūžības Skartie", for which he got the A. Brigadere prize in 1939.
+From 1939 until 1940 he worked in one of the biggest Latvian magazines titled "Atpūta".

-After the Soviet occupation of Latvia in 1940, Čaks was criticized for anti-soviet undertones in several poems from Mūžības Skartie.
-Nonetheless he was accepted into the writers union of the Latvian SSR in Spring 1941.
-After the Latvian occupation by Nazi Germany Čaks was not allowed to publish and lived very privately.
-In 1943 he wrote a play Matīss, kausu bajārs.
+After the Soviet occupation of Latvia in 1940, Čaks was criticized for anti-soviet undertones in several poems from "Mūžības Skartie".
+Nonetheless, he was accepted into the writers union of the Latvian SSR in Spring 1941.
+After the Latvian occupation by Nazi Germany, Čaks was not allowed to publish and lived very privately.
+In 1943 he wrote a play titled "Matīss, kausu bajārs."

-After the Soviet Army entered Riga for the second time in October 1944, Čaks started to work in one of the biggest Soviet newspapers Cīņa where he led a cultural section.
-However, already in 1946 campaign of criticism was turned against Čaks's literary career and in 1947 he was fired from the Cīņa newspaper.
-He started to work in the Institute of Language and Literature of the Latvian Academy of Science.
+After the Soviet Army entered Riga for the second time in October 1944, Čaks started to work in one of the biggest Soviet newspapers titled "Cīņa" where he led a cultural section.
+However, already in 1946 campaign of criticism was turned against Čaks's literary career, and in 1947 he was fired from the Cīņa newspaper.
+He started to work in the Institute of Language and Literature of the Latvian Academy of Sciences.

 However, criticism of him continued.
 In 1949, with Latvia being a part of the Soviet Union, Čaks was accused of straying from Marxist values and writing politically incorrect works.

-The accusations weakened Čaks's health, and he died of heart disease on February 8, 1950.
+The accusations, which caused heavy damage towards Čaks's health, caused his dieath of heart disease on February 8, 1950.

 Currently, one of the central streets of Riga is named after him.
 There's also a memorial museum in that street and a statue in nearby Ziedoņdārzs Park.